sankalpshekhar14/myblog/blog-tech/_posts/2020-08-11-sudoku-solver.markdown

 ---
 layout: post
 title: "Sudoku Solver"
 date: 2020-08-11
 category: tech
+permalink: /:title
+not-by-ai: "assets/images/not-by-ai.png"
 tags:
   - Python
   - Backtracking
 ---

 I created a program for solving sudoku.
 The algorithm uses backtracking to find the correct combination of numbers in the puzzle.

 A sudoku grid is a 9x9 matrix, with each box of 3x3 containing numbers from 1 to 9.
 There are two simple rules:

-* No number in each columm or row should be repeated.
+- No number in each columm or row should be repeated.
-* Numbers in each 3x3 grid should not be repeated.
+- Numbers in each 3x3 grid should not be repeated.

 This is how an average sudoku grid looks like: